Controller Documents 1.0

 If authentication is established, it is up to the application to decide what to do with that information.

-This is useful to any authentication verifier that needs to check to see if an entity that is attempting to authenticate is, in fact, presenting a valid proof of authentication.
-When a verifier receives some data (in some protocol-specific format) that contains a proof that was made for the purpose of "authentication", and that says that an entity is identified by the id, then that verifier checks to ensure that the proof can be verified using a verification method (e.g., public key) listed under authentication in the controller document.
+This is useful to any entity verifying authentication that needs to check whether an entity that is attempting to authenticate is presenting a valid proof of authentication.
+When such an authentication-verifying entity receives some data (in some protocol-specific format) that contains a proof that was made for the purpose of "authentication", and that says that an entity is identified by the id, then that verifier checks to ensure that the proof can be verified using a verification method (e.g., public key) listed under authentication in the controller document.

 Note that the verification method indicated by the authentication property of a controller document can only be used to authenticate the controller.
 To authenticate a different controller, the entity associated with the value of controller needs to authenticate with its own controller document and associated authentication verification relationship.